knowsuchagency/knowsuchagency.github.io.old/content/post/collatz-conjecture.md

 >The Collatz conjecture is a conjecture in mathematics named after Lothar Collatz.
 It concerns a sequence defined as follows: start with any positive integer n.
 Then each term is obtained from the previous term as follows: if the previous term is even, the next term is one half the previous term.
 Otherwise, the next term is 3 times the previous term plus 1.
 The conjecture is that no matter what value of n, the sequence will always reach 1.

-## Recursive Solution
+## Recursive Implementation

-Mathematically, this problem is naturally recursive and this is one way you could solve it as such in Python.
+Mathematically, this problem is naturally recursive and this is one way you could implement it as such in Python.

 ```python